Tickets go on sale on Friday, February 19th

 In 2016, SJP produced the documentary Unexpected Justice: The Rise of John Paul Stevens, which premiered on WTTW in Chicago and aired on over 200 PBS stations around the country.
 Jon and Greg also served as the U.S. Executive Producers of 1916: The Irish Rebellion, a three-part documentary series narrated by Liam Neeson that commemorated the centennial of the Easter Rising.
 The series, which aired around the world in 2016, won the American Public Television Programming Excellence Award, along with the Irish Film and Television Academy’s award for best documentary series.
 In 2018, SJP served as Executive Producers on Grace, an award-winning documentary short directed by Rachel Pikelny.

 Greg is a 2016-2017 New America Fellow and the author of Getting Around Brown, a history of school desegregation in his hometown of Columbus, Ohio.
-Jon is the former board president of Free Spirit Media, a Chicago youth media organization.
+Jon is the former board president of Free Spirit Media, a Chicago youth media organization, and a graduate of Beloit College.